 First-Timers FAQs for Road Races

-Never attended an FLRC road race before?
+Is this your first FLRC road race?
 Welcome!
 There’s little we enjoy more than sharing our love of road racing with newcomers of all ages and abilities.
 We’ve developed this list of answers to frequently asked questions so you can have a sense of what happens at our road races before you arrive.
-Also feel free to ask questions of the race director or any volunteer once you’re at the race.
+Also, feel free to ask questions of the race director or any volunteer once you’re at the race.

 Registration